 Topsfield's human history goes back well over a thousand years when Native Americans lived in the area as hunters and gatherers.
-By 1650, when the village was incorporated, there were few left due to a devastating plague, probably Small Pox, which decimated their numbers.
+By 1650, when the village was incorporated, there were few Indigenous People left due to a devastating plague, probably Small Pox, which decimated their numbers.
 Masconomet, Chief of these survivors, appears to have had a good relationship with the early settlers.
 He sold much of what is now Northern Essex County to John Winthrop for 20 pounds.
-Virtually all of the settlers were self supporting farmers with some involved in blacksmithing and saw and gristmill operations.
-Topsfield citizens took strong supportive positions for independence at its town meetings beginning with the Boston Tea Party in 1773.
+Virtually all of the settlers were self supporting farmers, with some involved in blacksmithing and saw and gristmill operations.
+Topsfield citizens supported American independence as evidenced by town meeting records, beginning with the Boston Tea Party in 1773.
 When the alarm came on April 19, 1775 , some men immediately left for Lexington and Concord to fight the Redcoats back to Boston.
 Throughout the Revolution, Topsfield men were considerably involved.
 Some had previous military experience during the French and Indian wars which was invaluable.

 The town clearly has had a rich history which continues today.

 This overview was written by Norm Isler and prepared from several sources, chief among them being Dow's History of Topsfield, Jan Jansen's research and the Topsfield Historical Society's archives.
 NJI 3/16/04

 For more on the history of Topsfield, go to www.topsfieldhistory.org